 Myke Bartlett is a Perth-born journalist and author currently residing in Melbourne.
 He has been published in The Age, Time Out, Dumbo Feather, Overland, Triple J Magazine, Metro, Cream Magazine and The Big Issue.
 He has a regular weekly column on arts and culture in The Weekly Review.
 He is also a published author, writing the young adult novel Fire In The Sea, published in 2012.

-Stephanie “Hex” Bendixsen is the co-host of the incredibly popular gaming show Good Game, which has been airing on the ABC since 2006, as well as its spin-offs Good Game: Spawn Point and Good Game: Pocket Edition, which she hosts under the name “Hex”.
-Stephanie also writes a regular gaming column for the magazine Dolly.
+Stephanie “Hex” Bendixsen is the co-host of Channel Seven’s gaming show screenPLAY.
+She came to prominence as co-host of the popular gaming show Good Game, which aired on the ABC from 2006-2016, as well as spin-offs Good Game: Spawn Point and Good Game: Pocket Edition, all of which she hosted under the name “Hex”.
+Stephanie also wrote a regular gaming column for the magazine Dolly.
 She created and presented the 2016 show How To Be a Fan, and co-wrote two children’s books with her Good Game co-host Steven “Bajo” O’Donnell, Dig World and Dragon Land.

 Jon Bennett is a storyteller and comedian best known for the book, exhibition and internet phenomenon Pretending Things Are a Cock.
 He performed his one-man-show My Dad’s Deaths at the Melbourne International Comedy Festival, the Edinburgh Fringe, and numerous venues throughout Europe and North America.
 His 2013 show Fire in the Meth Lab received rave reviews at the Melbourne International Comedy Festival, Perth Fringe and Montreal Fringe Festival.
 In 2013, he won The Moth Story Slam in New York City, and in 2014 begun touring his show Story Whore, which earned him his 4th nomination in the Just For Laughs Awards in Montreal.

 Kristy Best is an actor, filmmaker and television presenter.
 She hosted the ABC2 feature documentary series Sunday Best for several seasons from 2011.
 She has appeared in TV programs such as Life Support, Pizza, Home and Away, Neighbours and Legally Brown.
 She directed the award-winning 2010 short Something Fishy and the upcoming comedy Amateur Hour.
-In 2016, she became a host with Nickelodeon Australia.
+In 2016, she became a host with Nickelodeon Australia, and in 2017 appeared in Michelle Lee’s play Rice at the Queensland Theatre Company.

 Luke Buckmaster is a writer and social media specialist, best known for his work on Crikey.com’s popular film blog Cinetology and film column on The Daily Review.
 He was the social media coordinator for Crikey and Spook Magazine, and worked in the social media team at the ABC.
 He was the treasurer of the Australian Film Critics Association, and one of the founding hosts of film podcast The Parallax Podcast.
-He writes a regular column on Australian film for The Guardian.
+He writes a regular column on Australian film for The Guardian and in 2017 published his first book Miller and Max: George Miller and the Making of a Film Legend.

 Sarah Caldwell is the Registrar at the Australian Centre for the Moving Image (ACMI).
 She has a background in Cinema Studies and Fine Arts and has worked in exhibition production for a variety of Collections and Arts Institutions with a focus on film, media and performing arts.
 Sarah has been Registrar for the Tim Burton exhibition, Dreams Come True exhibition and most recently the DreamWorks Animationexhibition at ACMI.
 She also worked as Project Manager on the exhibitions War Horse & the Breath of Life and The Extraordinary Shapes of Geoffrey Rush at Arts Centre Melbourne.
 Sarah is a freelance arts and film education writer, currently working on a book about Vivien Leigh, and dabbles in documentary filmmaking as a researcher.